EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

-A unique feature of the [PFUDatabase][link-pfudatabase] pipeline is an innovative exemplar system that allows analyses to proceed when allocation or efficiency data for a country are unavailable.
+A unique feature of the [PFUDatabase][link-pfudatabase] pipeline is an innovative exemplar system that allows analyses to proceed when allocation or efficiency data are unavailable for a country.
-When allocations or efficiencies are missing, a string of exemplar countries are queried for the required information.
+When allocations or efficiencies are missing, a string of exemplar countries or regions are queried for the required information.
 For example, exemplars for Belgium are
 France, Europe, and ultimately, the World, in that order.
 The design of the calculation pipeline in the [PFUDatabase][link-pfudatabase] package